Cicadas Lifespan: How Long Do Cicadas Live?

 Some cicadas are only adults for a few weeks, enough time to lay more eggs and begin their species again.

 Many people compare cicadas and locusts, given their ability to appear in large numbers and their many similarities in appearance.
-However, cicadas and locusts are very different bugs, and their lifespans reflect that as well.
+However, cicadas and locusts are very different insects, and their lifespans reflect that as well.

 This is why locusts are hated by many gardeners and farmers: their ability to feed in a large swarm leaves crops dead and eaten in a matter of minutes.
 Cicadas do not feed in this manner, preferring to eat below the surface.